tracy-o/learning-day/docs/load-test-results/2021-01-05-comparing-c5-c6g-ec2.md

 ## Hypotheses

 When compared to the current c5.2xlarge EC2:
-1. The use of c6g.2xlarge instance incurs less traffics latency
+1. The use of c6g.2xlarge instance incurs less traffic latency
 2. The new c6g.2xlarge EC2 maintains a higher proportion of success status codes

 ## Setup